appletreeisyellow/appletreeisyellow.github.io/README.md

 There are the usual suspects, like `header.html` and `footer.html`.
 But there are few more worth pointing out:

 - `masthead.html`: A collection of your avatar, name, bio, and other metadata that's displayed prominently on all your webpages to help identify what the website is about.
-- `post-card.html`: A compact, summarized presentation of a blog post, re-used to display a listing of your latest blog posts.
 - `projects.html`: A heading and dynamic list of "My Projects," which is populated with a listing of your newest GitHub repositories.
+- `project-card.html`: A compact, summarized presentation of a topic (defined in your `_config.yml`), re-used to display a listing of your projects.
+- `blogs.html`: A dynamic list of "My Blogs," which is populated with a listing of your latest blog posts.
+- `blog-card.html`: A compact, summarized presentation of a blog post, re-used to display a listing of your latest blog posts.
+- `github-repos.html`: A heading and dynamic list of "My Github Repos," which is populated with a listing of your newest GitHub repositories.
 - `repo-card.html`: A compact, summarized presentation of a repository, re-used to display a listing of your GitHub repositories.
-- `blog-list.html`: A dynamic list of "My Blogs," which is populated with a listing of your latest blog posts.
-- `topic-card.html`: A compact, summarized presentation of a topic (defined in your `_config.yml`), re-used to display a listing of your interests.

 ### Layouts